-- Place the dough in a lightly olive oiled bowl, cover loosely with plastic wrap, and let stand in a warm, draft-free spot until doubled in size, about one hour.
+- Place the dough in a lightly oiled bowl, cover loosely with plastic wrap, and let stand in a warm, draft-free spot until doubled in size, about one hour.
 Remove the dough from the bowl.
-Roll out the dough on a lightly floured surface to ½-inch thickness.
+Roll out the dough on a lightly floured surface to half-inch thickness.

-- Cut out with a pizza cutter rectangles.
+- Cut out rectangles with a pizza cutter.

-- Place on parchment lined baking sheet.
+- Place on a parchment-lined baking sheet.
 Let rise in a warm, draft-free spot for 30 minutes.

-- Heat the oil in a medium pot or deep fryer until it registers 350ºF on a deep-fry thermometer between a 2 and a 3 on the dial.
+- Heat the oil in a large, sturdy pot or deep fryer until it registers 180C/350F on a deep-fry thermometer.

-- Fry the beignets in batches, rolling them around constantly with a slotted spoon, until golden brown all over, 1 to 2 minutes.
+- Fry the beignets in batches, rolling them around constantly with a slotted spoon, until golden brown all over.
+About 1 to 2 minutes.

 - Transfer the beignets with the slotted spoon to a cooling rack that's set over a baking pan and dust generously with powdered sugar.